Chia-Network/chia-docs/docs/getting-started/installation.md

 ## System Requirements

-The minimum supported specs are that of the Raspberry Pi 4, 4GB model:
+The minimum supported hardware specs are equal to that of a Raspberry Pi 4, 4GB model:

-- Quad core 1.5Ghz CPU (must be 64 bit)
+- Quad core 1.5Ghz CPU (_must_ be 64 bit)
-- 4 GB RAM
+- 4 GB RAM (8GB suggest for Raspberry Pi if running the GUI)
-- Python versions between 3.7 and 3.10 are supported
+- Python versions between 3.8.1 or higher

+For operating systems, our software officially supports:
+- Windows 10 or higher
+- macOS 11 or higher
+- Ubuntu 20.04 or higher

+Using other flavors of Linux are possible, but know your mileage may vary and you may need to [install from source](#from-source) as a last resort.

 ### Drive Format